hardwario/docs/tower/introduction.md

 :::caution

-Fow now, please see this link: https://tower.hardwario.com/
+For now, please see this link: https://tower.hardwario.com/

 :::